identimoji/mcp-server-oxigraph/README.md

 - `oxigraph_open_store`: Open an existing file-based store
 - `oxigraph_close_store`: Close a store and remove it from the manager
 - `oxigraph_list_stores`: List all managed stores

+Note: Most operations will work with the default store without needing to specify a store_id.
+For persistent storage, we recommend using the file path as the store_id for clarity.

 ### RDF Data Model Functions